ronan22/ctl-utilities/README.md

 plugin is a simple sharelibrary and any code fitting in sharelib might be used as a plugin.
 Developer should nevertheless not forget that except when no-concurrency flag was at binding construction time, any binding should to be thread safe.

-A plugin must be declare with CTLP_REGISTER("MyCtlSamplePlugin").
+A plugin must be declare with **CTLP_REGISTER**("MyCtlSamplePlugin").
 This entry point defines a special structure that is check at plugin load time by the controller.
-Then you have an optional init routine declare with CTLP_ONLOAD(label, version, info).
+Then you have an optional init routine declare with **CTLP_ONLOAD**(label, version, info).
 This init routine receives controller onload profile as selected by DispatchOnLoad("profile").
 The init routine may create a plugin context that is later one presented to every plugin API this for both LUA and native C ones.
 Then each:

-* C API declare with CTLP_CAPI (MyCFunction, label, argsJ, queryJ, context) {your code}.
+* C API declare with **CTLP_CAPI**(MyCFunction, label, argsJ, queryJ, context) {your code}.
 Where:
   * MyFunction is your function
   * Label is a string containing the name of your function
   * ArgsJ a json_object containing the argument attach the this control in JSON config file.
-  * context your C context as return from  CTLP_ONLOAD
+  * context is your C context as return from **CTLP_ONLOAD**

-* Lua API declarewith TLP_LUA2C (MyLuaCFunction, label, argsJ, context) {your code}.
+* Lua API declarewith **TLP_LUA2C**(MyLuaCFunction, label, argsJ, context) {your code}.
 Where
   * MyLuaCFunction is both the name of your C function and Lua command
   * Label your function name as a string
   * Args the arguments passed this time from Lua script and not from Json config file.
   * Query is not provided as LuaC function are called from a script and not directly from controller action list.

-Warning: Lua samples use with controller enforce strict mode.
-As a result every variables should be declare either as local or as global.
-Unfortunately "luac" is not smart enough to handle strict mode at build time and errors only appear at run time.
+> **Warning**: Lua samples use with controller enforce strict mode.
+As a result every variables should be declare either as
+> local or as global.
+Unfortunately "luac" is not smart enough to handle strict mode at build time and errors only appear
+> at run time.
 Because of this strict mode every global variables (which include functions) should be prefix by '_'.
-Note that LUA require an initialisation value for every variables and declaring something like "local myvar" wont allocate "myvar"
+> Note that LUA require an initialisation value for every variables and declaring something like "local myvar" wont
+> allocate "myvar"

 ### Debugging Facilities